responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 FLINT's versatility extends beyond its primary goal of interpretability by design, allowing for specialization in providing post-hoc interpretations when a classifier $\( \hat{f} \)$ is already available.
 This post-hoc interpretation learning falls under the broader scope of Supervised Layer-wise Interpretation (SLI).
 It entails constructing an interpreter of $\( \hat{f} \$ by minimizing the loss function $\( L_{\text{int}}(\hat{f}, g, S) \)$ with respect to $\( g \)$, where $\( S \)$ denotes the training set.

 Experimental validation of this post-hoc capability is performed by interpreting fixed models trained solely for accuracy, for example the discussed BASE-$\( f \)$ models from Section 4.1.
 Even without fine-tuning the internal layers of $\( \hat{f} \)$, the system demonstrates the ability to generate high-fidelity and meaningful interpretations.

+# 6 Final Thoughts

+In conclusion, FLINT introduces a pioneering framework for training a predictor network alongside its interpreter network, incorporating specialized losses to offer both local and global interpretations based on learned attributes and concepts.
+However, this approach raises unresolved queries regarding the faithfulness of interpretations to the predictor.
+The definition of faithfulness in interpreting decision processes has yet to achieve consensus, particularly concerning post-hoc interpretability and discrepancies between the predictor and interpreter models.
+While generating interpretations from hidden layers of the predictor network enhances faithfulness to some extent, complete fidelity cannot be ensured due to disparities in the final portions of the predictor and interpreter.
+Nevertheless, if prioritizing faithfulness by design is deemed paramount, FLINT-g can serve as the ultimate decision-making network, consolidating both roles into a single entity.